root3nl/SupportApp/README.md

 #### Use Cases
 There are a couple of use cases SupportHelper can help with.
 For example run a command or script with root privileges:
 * Every time the Support App popover appears, populate Support App Extensions using `OnAppearAction`
-* Extension Attributes (Jamf Pro) by adding the commands to populate the Support App Extension to the EA
+* Extension Attributes (Jamf Pro) by adding the commands to populate the Support App Extension to the EA:
+  * Show device compliance information, such as the macOS Security Compliance Project Failed Results Count
 * Executing a background task by clicking on a configurable button.
 Some examples:
   * Request an MDM check-in or inventory depending on your MDM solution
   * Requesting temporary admin permissions (for example in conjuntion with SAP Privileges)
   * Collecting logs such as `sudo sysdiagnose` and sending the output somewhere else
+  * Run device compliance remediation, such as the macOS Security Compliance Project Remediation Script
   * Any other action requiring root privileges, especially when users have standard permissions

 #### File locations